danvanderboom/Xamarin-Forms-TreeView/README.md

 Did I mention it's free and open source?

+[Update 8/16/2014]

+Hierarchical data binding is working!
+Now when I say working, I mean the demo--which builds a tree data structure and then binds it to the root of a TreeView control--successfully renders the TreeView and lets you interact with it.
+I haven't even started testing what happens when you change the underlying model.
+Will it update correctly?
+We shall see.

-CURRENT STATUS: I'm working on hierarchical data binding between TreeNode and TreeNodeView, and although I have a working solution for providing dynamic item templates, it's not The Xamarin.Forms Way but something I cooked up while getting the ideas out of my head and into the code editor as fast as possible.
-Now I can go back and correct that.
+Although I have a working solution for providing dynamic item templates, it's not The Xamarin.Forms Way but something I cooked up while getting the ideas out of my head and into the code editor as fast as possible.
+But it does work and is loosely coupled from the app content itself now.

-If anyone knows some good tips on using data binding in Xamarin.Forms, drop me a line, and thanks! :)